BSc(Hons) Urban Planning

 Attend regular presentations from visiting practitioners and guest lecturers so you can learn about industry challenges and best practice.
 Receive mentoring and support from more advanced students through our Peer Assisted Learning (PAL) scheme.

 We regularly host events for our academic and practice partners.
-We have recently been selected to host the prestigious conference of the Association of European Schools of Planning in 2020.
+We were selected to host the prestigious conference of the Association of European Schools of Planning in 2020.

 Percentage of time you'll spend in different learning activities, each year.